Seize the day (even if it’s cloudy) - News Break

 Seize the day (even if it’s cloudy)

-(LAKE GEORGE, CO.)
-Wednesday is set to be cloudy in Lake George, according to the National Weather Service, but that doesn’t mean you have to stay inside.
+(EAGAR, AZ.)
+Wednesday is set to be cloudy in Eagar, according to the National Weather Service, but that doesn’t mean you have to stay inside.
 Check out these ideas for ways to make the most of it, along with your four-day forecast.

-Sprints day: Beginners and veteran enthusiasts alike know the frustration of wanting to go all-out with a new exercise or technique, but being thwarted by a broiler summer day.
-A cloudy day can be a perfect opportunity to take things up a notch without overheating.

-Yard work: Who likes baking under the sun while they rake leaves or mow the lawn?
-Keep it cool by stacking heavy yard work tasks on overcast days.
+Yard work: It might not be the first thing people think of, but a cool day can also be great for more strenuous outdoor tasks like mowing the lawn.

-Along with clouds Wednesday, here’s the rest of the four-day forecast for Lake George:
+Along with a cloudy Wednesday, here’s the rest of the four-day forecast for Eagar:

 Wednesday, May 26